AR Automation for Professional Services Firms: What Actually Works

 The parent company signed your contract.
 But the actual work is being done for a subsidiary.
 The subsidiary has a different AP system, a different billing contact, and different payment terms.
 The invoice that goes to the parent gets forwarded to the subsidiary, sits in someone's inbox for three weeks, and then comes back with a rejection note about the wrong billing address.

 Standard AR tools have no visibility into your contract.
 They work from what is in QuickBooks or Xero.
-The fix requires reading the contract at the point of invoice generation.
+The customer record in your accounting system was created at deal-close and may not reflect the billing entity specified in the contract's invoice instructions.

 Your contract says Net 30.
 Your accounting system defaulted to Net 45 when someone set up the customer record.
 The client pays on Net 45.
 You have effectively given every client an extra two weeks of free credit without realising it.